chriskyfung/chriskyfung.github.io/_posts/evernote/2017-06-09-add-table-and-formatting-in-evernote-with-phraseexpress.md

 5. Enable **Execute only in specific programs**, and restrict to this shorthand to only execute in Evernote.

     {% include picture.html width="680" height="441"
-img="evernote/Restrict-PhraseExpress-to-Evernote" ext="png" alt="Advance configuration - Restrict PhraseExpress to Evernote" class="text-center" %}
+img="evernote/Restrict-PhraseExpress-to-Evernote.png" alt="Advance configuration - Restrict PhraseExpress to Evernote" class="text-center" %}

 * * *